lorgan3/react-coding-test/README.md

 ## Plugging in a real API

-All network related actions are placed in `Api.ts`.
+All network related actions are placed in `api.ts`.
 The content of every exported function can be replaced with a network call (with `fetch` for example) to an api that performs the same action.
 The unexported functions are only there to emulate a real api and can be safely removed.

 ## Technologies